 Sound harsh?
 Silverberg says it's just like putting your child into a swimming pool with chlorine.
 What’s more, it may give your baby fewer flare-ups and more comfort.

-There are special mittens you can put on a baby's hands to stop her from scratching.
-But the older she gets, the less likely they are to work.
+There are special mittens you can put on a baby's hands to stop them from scratching.
+But the older they get, the less likely they are to work.

 Keep your child's fingernails cut short and filed with an emery board so they're not sharp.
 That’ll lessen irritation.
-If you notice your child scratching more than usual, take her to the doctor.
-He can prescribe anti-itch medicine.
+If you notice your child scratching more than usual, take them to the doctor.
+They can prescribe anti-itch medicine.

 Keep Clothing Loose

 Tight outfits can trap sweat against your baby's skin.
 That can lead to rashes and itching.
-Dress your baby in layers of soft, loose-fitting, breathable cotton to keep her comfortable.
+Dress your baby in layers of soft, loose-fitting, breathable cotton to keep them comfortable.

-At night, it may help to swaddle her in a cotton blanket.
+At night, it may help to swaddle them in a cotton blanket.
 That helps many babies sleep better.

 Avoid Eczema Triggers